Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

+In this section, we specifically focus on architectures that are used for object detection in CPath, where bounding boxes are predicted around regions of interest.
+A major CPath application for object detection is mitosis detection with the primary goal for counting the number of mitosis instances.
+To this end, a large number of studies has been dedicated to this application \cite{23,48,68,81,104,150,160,190,207,208,250,277,288,350,503,588}.

+Object detection has been additionally applied for nuclei \cite{14,44,55,80,231,501,553}, colorectal gland \cite{29,245,565} and glomeruli detection \cite{19,344,362}; however, it can also be applied to the detection of a variety of histopathological objects including tumor-infiltrating lymphocytes \cite{296} or keratin pearls \cite{257}.

-The majority of object detection architectures are custom CNNs or modifications of existing state-of-the-art networks, as shown in Figure \ref{fig:models}.
+\textcolor{r4col} In CPath, object detection employs a combination of pre-existing off-the-shelf architectures and customized neural networks to perform object detection tasks, as shown in Figure \ref{fig:models}.
 A model called CircleNet, which uses a deep layer aggregation network as a backbone, was proposed to detect round objects \cite{344}.
 Their approach involves using an anchor-free ``center point localization'' framework in order to output a heatmap with center points followed by a conversion into a bounding circle for the detection of kidney glomeruli.
-The generation of bounding circles is done using three network heads: a heat map head, local offset head, and circle radius head.
-A multi-stage deep learning detection model containing two unique stages of progression was proposed \cite{160}.
-Prior to network training, an FCN based on VGG-16 is used to create bounding box annotations for a centroid labelled mitosis datasets.
-In the first stage, a modified Fast R-CNN is used to generate region proposals for subsequent classification.
-In second stage, they used a ResNet-50 based model to eliminate any false positives from the first stage.
-A Feature Pyramid Network was proposed to detect mitosis in sparsely annotated images using a ResNet backbone \cite{350}.
-This paper adjusted the object detection loss by introducing a novel factor coined Boxes Density Energy.
-This proposed factor allowed the network to not penalize the assignment of bounding boxes for non-annotated positive samples, which is a common occurrence in sparsely annotated images.